Skip to content

 D. Facilities Management

-EH&S Radiation Safety must be informed and be consulted when x-ray units are relocated, disposed, purchased, or installed so that the regulatory requirements are met and the x-ray registration by the DOH can be updated.
+EH&S Radiation Safety must be informed and be consulted when any radiographic units are relocated, disposed, purchased, or installed to ensure all regulatory requirements are met and registration by the Washington Department of Health can be updated.

-The management of radiology equipment and facilities shall be in compliance with state law and EH&S policy as described in Appendix B. The Intraoral Dental X-ray Unit Test and Technical Charts shall be posted nearby to all x-ray units.
+The management of radiology equipment and facilities must be in compliance with state law and EH&S policy as described in Appendix B. Intraoral Dental Radiographic Unit Test and Technical Charts must be posted nearby to all radiographic units.

-Routine maintenance and quality control testing of the CBCT machine should be performed according to manufacturer recommendations.
+Routine maintenance and quality control testing of the CBCT machine must be performed according to manufacturer recommendations.

-Viewing facilities: It is the responsibility of each department to keep viewing equipment and facilities in an adequate operating condition.
+Viewing facilities: It is each department’s responsibility to keep its radiographic viewing equipment and facilities in an adequate operating condition, as determined during EHS inspection.

-Audits: At least once a year randomly selected records of dental school patients and radiology processes shall be generated by SOD IT for review by the Director of Oral Radiology, School of Dentistry with regard to prescription and recording of radiographic procedures, interpretation of radiographs, and image quality.
+Audits: At least once a year the Director of Oral Radiology, UWSOD, must audit randomly selected records of dental school patients and radiology processes as a component of an overall Continuous Quality Assessment cycle.
+These records are to be randomly generated by UWSOD Information Technology for this purpose.
+The audit will include prescription and recording of radiographic procedures, their approval and interpretation, retakes if any, and image quality.

 Appendices: